-If any service reminder indicator or warning buzzer does not function as described above, have it checked by your Toyota dealer as soon as possible.
+If any service reminder indicator or warning buzzer does not function as described above, either the bulb is burned out or the circuit is in need of repair.
+Have it checked by your Toyota dealer as soon as possible.

 Ignition switch, Transmission and Parking brake